 Are raw almond desserts actually healthy?

 Most are, especially when sweetened with whole-food options like dates or maple syrup.
-They offer nutrients and fiber without refined sugar.
+They offer nutrients and fibre without refined sugar.

-Can I make raw almond recipes without a high-speed blender?
+Can I make Raw Food Almond Recipes without a high-speed blender?

 Yes, but a high-speed blender or food processor will make creamier textures.
 For chunkier results, you can soak almonds longer and blend in smaller batches.